ourmaninamsterdam/sass-mediaqueries/README.md

 };
 ```

 The key factor of what makes this work is its reliance on *named* media queries.
-Normally you would use media queries with explicit properties, such as `@media (only screen min-width 320px)...`.
+Normally you would use media queries with explicit properties, such as `@media only screen and (min-width 320px)...`.
 With this approach, we are using named media queries, stored in a linked-list within a Sass variable to include pre-defined media queries:

 ``` scss
 $media-query-ids: narrow, medium, wide, superwide;